aspose-html/Aspose.HTML-Products/html/net/conversion/html-to-md/_index.md

 ---
-title: Convert HTML to Markdown via C#
+title: Convert HTML to Markdown in C#
 weight: 870
 url: /net/conversion/html-to-md/
 description: Convert HTML to Markdown using C#.
 Easily use HTML to Markdown converter API within ASP.NET or any .NET application.